Bearer/bearer/README.md

 As a rule of thumb, Bearer CLI should never take more time than running your test suite.

-In the case of CI integration, we provide a diff scan solution to make it even faster, [learn more](https://docs.bearer.com/guides/configure-scan/#only-report-new-findings-on-a-branch).
+In the case of CI integration, we provide a diff scan solution to make it even faster.
+[Learn more](https://docs.bearer.com/guides/configure-scan/#only-report-new-findings-on-a-branch).

 ### What about false positives?